1998 Daytona 500

 The 1998 Daytona 500, the 40th running of the event, was held on February 15 at Daytona International Speedway in Daytona Beach, Florida as the first race of the 1998 NASCAR Winston Cup season.
-It was memorable in that it marked Dale Earnhardt's only Daytona 500 victory after 19 previous attempts and many heartbreaking finishes.
-Not only was it Earnhardt's 20th 500 start, but also CBS's 20th consecutive live broadcast of the Daytona 500.
-Also, his long-awaited Daytona 500 win snapped a 59-race winless streak dating back to Atlanta Motor Speedway in March 1996.
+It was Dale Earnhardt's only Daytona 500 victory after 19 previous attempts.
+It was Earnhardt's 20th 500 start and CBS's 20th consecutive live broadcast of the Daytona 500.
+Also, his Daytona 500 win ended a 59-race winless streak dating back to Atlanta Motor Speedway in March 1996.

-The race was remarkably clean for a restrictor plate race.
-There were only three cautions - all of which were for minor incidents (as well, there were no accident-related retirements), and there was a pit stop incident involving Dale Jarrett, Jeff Burton and Derrike Cope but no caution was waved.
+The race had three cautions - all of which were for minor incidents, and there were no accident-related retirements.
 The race was run under the green flag for the first 125 laps.
 This resulted in it being the second-fastest Daytona 500 ever, behind the 1980 Daytona 500 won by Buddy Baker, and the fastest of the restrictor plate era.

 Background

 Daytona International Speedway is a race track in Daytona Beach, Florida that is one of six superspeedways to hold NASCAR races, the others being Michigan International Speedway, Auto Club Speedway, Indianapolis Motor Speedway, Pocono Raceway and Talladega Superspeedway.
 The standard track at Daytona is a four-turn superspeedway that is 2.5 mi long.
 The track also features two other layouts that utilize portions of the primary high speed tri-oval, such as a 3.56 mi sports car course and a 2.95 mi motorcycle course.
 The track's 180 acre infield includes the 29 acre Lake Lloyd, which has hosted powerboat racing.
 The speedway is owned and operated by International Speedway Corporation.

 The track was built by NASCAR founder Bill France, Sr. to host racing that was being held at the former Daytona Beach Road Course and opened with the first Daytona 500 in 1959.
 The speedway has been renovated three times, with the infield renovated in 2004, and the track repaved in 1978 and 2010.

 The Daytona 500 is regarded as the most important and prestigious race on the NASCAR calendar.
 It is also the series' first race of the year; this phenomenon is virtually unique in sports, which tend to have championships or other major events at the end of the season rather than the start.
 Since 1995, U.S. television ratings for the Daytona 500 have been the highest for any auto race of the year, surpassing the traditional leader, the Indianapolis 500 which in turn greatly surpasses the Daytona 500 in in-track attendance and international viewing.
 The 2006 Daytona 500 attracted the sixth largest average live global TV audience of any sporting event that year with 20 million viewers.